 The Company Secretary is primarily responsible for the Trust's compliance with its continuous disclosure obligations and maintaining the Continuous Disclosure Policy.
 The Company Secretary is also the liaison between the Board and the ASX.
 A copy of the Continuous Disclosure Policy is available on the Brookfield Australia website at www.au.brookfield.com.

-Principle 6: Respect the rights of Multiplex SITES Trust Holders
+Principle 6: Respect the rights of the Trust's unitholders